AIBlockOfficial/Valence/README.md

 ## How it Works

 The server functions on a very basic set of rules.
 Clients exchange data between each other through the use of public key addresses.
-If Alice wants to exchange data with Bob, she will need to supply the Weaver node with Bob's address, as well as her own address, public key, and signature in the call headers.
+If Alice wants to exchange data with Bob, she will need to supply the Valence node with Bob's address, as well as her own address, public key, and signature in the call headers.
 The next time Bob fetches data from the server using his public key address, he would find that Alice has exchanged data to him.

 <p align="left">(<a href="#top">back to top</a>)</p>